explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-github-actions.markdown

 The tools I use are *Black* to ensure code is formatted, *Pylint* to disallow unused imports, and *Mypy* for type checking.

-Adding this Github Actions workflow will run a series of checks when a pull request is created, catching problems before they're merged.
+Adding this Github Actions workflow will run these checks when a pull request is created, catching problems before they're merged.

 ## How to add the Github Actions workflow